Caast/caast-documentation/onboarding/README.md

 #### Let's install Caast Purchase Tracking

 Now that Caast is live, you may also want to track users's checkout in order to track conversions on your website.
+This snippet must be placed on your checkout page, right after a user successfully buy something on your website.

-With this simple snippet, Caast will be able to track your users orders to establish proper statistics related to the user Caast data.
-To make it clear, if a user watched a live and bought something, it will be available on Caast analytics, so we **really recommend** to implement this script to clearly identify your data.
+With this simple snippet, Caast will be able to track your users orders, to establish proper statistics mixed with Caast analytics.
+To make it clear, if a user watched a live and bought something, it will be available on Caast analytics, so we **really recommend** to implement this script to clearly identify your data and better track your ROI.

 ```html
 <script type="text/javascript">